RyanScarbrough/GenfanadThis/README.md

 4) The breakpoint is set in the debugger, and it immediately hits after client.js executes.

-5) The debugger pauses at the breakpoint and we catch the event, then we retrieve the current JavaScript callstack, and call a function on the callstack that runs "window.genfanad = this".
+5) The debugger pauses when the breakpoint hits and we catch the event, then we retrieve the current JavaScript callstack, and call a function on the callstack that runs "window.genfanad = this".

 6) Afterwards, the debugger is disabled and detached along with the eventlistener.